What is a certified diabetes educator?

 - Dealing with your feelings about having diabetes.

-He or she can help you find ways to live better with diabetes.
-And your diabetes educator can show you small changes that can make a big difference in your daily routine and your health.
-If you need to make a big change, he or she will be able to answer your questions and guide you though each step.
+Your diabetes educator can help you find ways to live better with diabetes.
+And they can show you small changes that can make a big difference in your daily routine and your health.
+If you need to make a big change, they will be able to answer your questions and guide you though each step.

 When should you see one?